oweneldridge/audiobook-creator-tts/README.md

 ## 📄 License

+MIT License - see [LICENSE](LICENSE) file for details.

-This project is for personal and educational use.
-Please respect speechma.com's terms of service.
+**Important**: This software interacts with speechma.com's API.
+Users must respect speechma.com's terms of service.
+This project is recommended for personal and educational use.

 ---